-A review of applications will begin February 1, 2022 and review of complete applications will continue until the positions are filled.
-To apply, submit a cover letter of interest with a brief description of teaching philosophy, curriculum vitae, copies of graduate transcripts (unofficial accepted with application), and complete contact information for three references to:
+A review of complete applications will continue until the positions are filled.
+To apply, submit a cover letter of interest with a brief description of teaching philosophy, curriculum vitae, copies of graduate transcripts (unofficial accepted with application), and complete contact information for three references at https://msp.edu/employment/.

 The Michigan School of Psychology, an independent not-for-profit graduate school, provides an educational climate which inspires students to live up to their potential, professionally and personally.
 Offering an APA accredited Doctor of Clinical Psychology degree, a Master of Arts in Clinical Psychology and a certificate in Applied Behavior Analysis, our mission is to educate psychologists today who will transform our world tomorrow.
 We believe in every person’s power to grow.
 MSP operates from three core values: (1) We respect every person.
 Period.
 (2) We value genuine relationships.
 (3) We practice what we teach.
 Our faculty are licensed psychologists and all are engaged in professional practice.

 MSP is committed to diversity, inclusion and educational equity and was founded in 1980 as the Center for Humanistic Studies, during the humanistic movement under the leadership of its founders.
 Please visit our website for more information about the Michigan School of Psychology: https://msp.edu